Jethalal Gada: Legacy and influence

 Joshi's portrayal of Jethalal has garnered significant acclaim, establishing him as a beloved character in Indian television.
 His performance has contributed to the show's longevity, making Jethalal one of the iconic characters in Indian sitcom history.
-Several publications like Zee News, Mid Day and Times Now term Jethalal among the "most iconic characters" of Indian television.
+Several publications like Mid Day and Times Now term Jethalal among the "most iconic characters" of Indian television.
 Critic Vineeta Kumar noted, "Jethalal is relatable, funny, interesting and curious – everything a character needs to ensures entertainment.
 Though he is a successful businessman and has a happy loving family, what intrigues is his vulnerability to get into trouble."

 Joshi's on-screen pairing with Disha Vakani has also contributed to the character's popularity.
 In November 2023, the character was emerged as the "most popular fictional character on Hindi television" in Ormax Characters India Loves list.
 Pinkvilla placed the character first in its list of TV's 7 most iconic characters, with Pinkvilla describing Jethalal as one of the most relatable characters in the history of Indian television.
 The popularity of the show and the character has established Joshi among the highest paid and most popular actors of Hindi television.